bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 Next up would be  Cannon-1, Cannon-2, Moat-2 and Ballista-2.
 I think the order in which you should do these depends on how easy you can get to Utter Darkness at this point.
 - If you're still only barely getting there, do something like Moat-2 --> Ballista-2 --> Cannon-1 --> Cannon-2
-- If you have a strong setup, do something like Cannon-1 --> Moat-2 --> Ballista-2 --> Cannon-2
+- If you're happy (enough) with your catchrate during the first part of the night, do something like Cannon-1 --> Moat-2 --> Ballista-2 --> Cannon-2

 The rest if very subjective, depending on your setup and luck so far, and has been fuel for many debates.
 I assume that by now you've made a few runs and have a clear idea on what you want to focus on.
 I'll just add a small note on